berabotsmd/ALPHA-MD/README.md

 global.OwnerName = "BRUCE BERA";
 global.BotName = "♱ALPHA-MD♱♡⃤";
 ```
-3. edit sessionDir/creds.json and put your session ID,it must end with AAAAA or bot will not work.

 #### DEPLOY TO HEROKU

 1. If You don't have a account in Heroku.
 Create a account.